BooleanFunctionalSynthesis/cnf2syn/README.md

-This is the implemention of the cnf version of nnf2syn used in the paper:
+This is the implemention of the cnf2syn tool used for experiments in the paper:

 Tractable Representations for Boolean Functional Synthesis
-S. Akshay,  Supratik Chakraborty and Shetal Shah
-In  Annals of Mathematics and Artificial Intelligence, 2023
+S. Akshay,  Supratik Chakraborty and Shetal Shah submitted for review to Annals of Mathematics and Artificial Intelligence

 -----
 Download the code using git clone